The incredible story of Bethlem Royal Hospital and the treatment of mental illness from 1247 to the present day

 For further details on our full day event or to make a group booking for a private tour please contact us at firstname.lastname@example.org

-The tour costs £15 per person click here to book online
+The standard tour costs £15 per person click here to book online

 “Bedlam!
 Madness on the Streets of London” is also available as a private tour at any time by prior arrangement, subject to a minimum charge.